SMAC6-0/SMAC6.0/inchworm_control/block_simulation/README.md

 For pip, install it using this command in the **virtual environment** `sudo apt-get install python3-pip`

-Another note: for any python command thus forward, you must specify the version by tagging 'python3.12 -m' Required packages:
+Another note: for any python command thus forward, you must specify the version by tagging 'python3.12 -m'

+## Required packages:
 1. ursina
 2. numpy

-# How to Download and Run ⬇
+## How to Download and Run ⬇
 1. Make sure you have Python installed and Ursina too.
 If you have Python, go to the Command Line and type `pip install ursina`.
 2. Download this Repository (or clone it).
 3. Extract the ZIP file (not required it's cloned) and run the `sim.py` file.

+# Running the Simulation
+After the requirements are met, you can now start simulating the inchworms, dynamic pathing, and smart blocks.
+In this simulation, we assume that all communication protocols (block-to-block, inchworm-to-block, block-to-inchworm) is correct.

+## Simulation Initialization
+To start,

-### How to edit the simulation ?
+## How to edit the simulation ?
-congif.py file includes the location of Block Depot, initial position and orientation of the inchworm's leading leg.
-There is an additional parameter called DEMO.
-If True, the simulation will simplfy the steps to build the desired structure.
-This should only be true when building a 3-block column.
+config.py file controls the following:
+1. Grid size of the map
+2. Locations of block depots
+3. Location of the seed block
+4. Initial position and orientation of the inchworms' leading leg

+Through these variables, you can customize the simulation.

+### Non-Seed Block Initialization
+Initializing the map consists spawns the following onto the map:
+1. Block depot
+2. Inchworm's leading foot location in their respective orientation(s)
+4. Path for inchworm to go to seed block

+This process calculates the entire path and steps for inchworm to build given structure.

+### Seed Block Initialization
+Initializing the map consists spawns the following onto the map:
+1. Block depot
+2. Seed block
+3. Inchworm(s) foot locations in their respective orientation(s)
+4. Path(s) for inchworm(s) to go to seed block

 ## Controls ⌨
 | Key | Description |